 Legal counsel for the District shall be in attendance for Regular District Board Meetings when legal advice, contract consultation, and/or Closed Session interactions deem it necessary by the Chairman of the Board or the Fire Chief.

 In keeping with District Policy and fiscal responsibility, all legal counsel contact shall have prior approval by the Chairman of the Board and/or Fire Chief for matters requiring a legal interpretation.

-APPENDICIES:

-Appendix A: The Brown Act

-Appendix B: Robert’s Rules of Order, Parliamentary Procedure

-Appendix C: Evaluation Criteria